-Last year, when I decided to become a market gardener, I automatically assumed that the best thing will be to just expand my current operation.
-So I set up my 66 garden beds on our farm and after preparing the soil I covered the whole thing with many bales of hay that cost me a good amount of money.
+So I set up my 66 garden beds on our farm and after preparing the soil I covered the whole thing with many bales of straw that cost me a good fortune.

-I soon realized what a huge mistake I made.
-It was impossible to do the work with so much hay everywhere.
-I couldn’t use a seeder, the weeds that did come through the hay took me hours to clean (since I couldn’t use a hoe), and at harvest time the hay was constantly in my way and I had to spend hours cleaning my harvest so I don’t go to market with bags of lettuce mix full of hay in them.
+I soon realized what a huge mistake I’d made.
+It was impossible to do the work with so much straw everywhere.
+I couldn’t use a seeder, the weeds that did come through the hay took me hours to clean (since I couldn’t use a hoe), and at harvest time the straw was constantly in my way and I had to spend hours cleaning my harvest so I didn’t go to market with bags of lettuce mix full of hay in them.

-I am not saying it’s not possible to farm on a larger scale with hay as ground cover, it probably is, but I felt like for me it was too expensive and time-consuming.
+I am not saying it’s not possible to garden on a larger scale with straw as mulch, it probably is, but I felt like for me it was too expensive and time-consuming.

-However, since I still believe in not leaving soil bare, I started researching other alternatives, something that will work on a larger scale.
+However, since I still didn’t want to leave my soil bare, I started researching other alternatives…something that would work on a larger scale.

 So I am writing this for you and for myself.
-I am going to organize this whole cover crops topic in my head so when the time comes I can put together a simple plan that will (hopefully) work at my farm, and I thought I’ll share it with you in case you want to try using cover crops in your garden as well.
+I am going to organize this whole cover crops topic in my head and share my research with you.

 What are Cover Crops and Green Manure Crops?